Language selection

 Bilateral relations

 Canada and Burkina Faso established diplomatic relations in 1962, after Burkina Faso gained its independence in 1960.
-Bilateral relations between Canada and Burkina Faso are well established and harmonious.
-The two countries frequently collaborate within the United Nations and La Francophonie—of which they are both members—and through trade relations.
+Canada cooperates with Burkina Faso particularly through its bilateral development, humanitarian assistance, and peace and security programming.
 Canada is represented in Burkina Faso by an embassy in Ouagadougou.
-Burkina Faso is represented in Canada by an embassy in Ottawa and honorary consuls in Montreal; Toronto; Caraquet, New Brunswick; and Vancouver.
+Burkina Faso is represented in Canada by an embassy in Ottawa.

 Trade relations